 How much time should I take off after a steroid cycle after PCT?

 I get these kind of questions all the time.

-Regardless of what suppressive anabolics you were on (SARMs, AAS, Prohormones, etc.) PCT is a necessity.
+Regardless of what suppressive anabolics you were on (SARMs, AAS, Prohormones, etc.) a PCT phase may be warranted.

 There is a common rule of thumb that goes around the bodybuilding community, and that rule is that “time on = time off.”

 What you have to consider first is that this rule was designed to be a general overarching guideline to follow that will be satisfactory the majority of the time, however, this does not mean that this is always the best course of action.

 For those who are oblivious to how to read blood work or assess their state of health, it's a fairly safe rule in general.

 You want to know what is going on in your body, and if you don't know how to evaluate your general health markers, get a blood test and learn how, as you will need baseline blood work before starting a cycle anyways.